Out-of-equilibrium spinodal-like scaling behaviors across the magnetic first-order transitions of 2D and 3D Ising systems: Out-of-equilibrium scaling behavior

-where $\tau(L)$ is the time scale of the slowest mode of the dynamics.
+To specify the OFSS regime for the KZ dynamics, we should identify the appropriate scaling variables.
+The first scaling variable is $\Phi=h(t) L^d$, which, for time-independent magnetic fields, parametrizes the equilibrium finite-size scaling behavior at first-order transitions driven by magnetic fields~\cite{VRSB-93,PV-24}.
+Another scaling variable $\Theta$ can be obtained by rescaling the time $t$ with the time scale $\tau(L)$ of the slowest modes of the dynamics~\cite{PV-17b}.
+Therefore, the time-dependent large-scale observables are expected to obey OFSS laws in terms of the scaling variables~\cite{PV-17,PV-24}

+OFSS is obtained in the limit $L\to\infty$ and $t,t_s\to\infty$ keeping the scaling variables $\Phi$ and $\Theta$ fixed.
 The identification of $\tau(L)$ requires an understanding of the relevant mechanism that drives the system from one phase to the other.
-We make the assumption---the numerical analysis presented below will confirm it---that the relevant mechanism is the creation of strip-like domains parallel to the lattice axes, as it has already been checked at fixed $h=0$~\cite{BHN-93}.
+We make the assumption---the numerical analysis presented below will confirm it---that the relevant mechanism in the OFSS regime is the creation of strip-like domains parallel to the lattice axes, as it has already been checked at fixed $h=0$~\cite{BHN-93}.
 Note that the creation of spherical droplets is not relevant in the OFSS limit.
 Indeed, spherical droplets are unstable if they are smaller than a critical radius $R_c$ of the order of \cite{RTMS-94} $a/h$.
 In the OFSS limit we have $h = \Phi/ L^d$, so $R_c\sim L^d/\Phi$.
 Therefore, $R_c \gg L$ in the large-$L$ limit for $d>1$, implying the irrelevance of the droplets.

 Under the previous assumption, the tunneling time $\tau(L)$ can be parametrized as

 for sufficiently large $L$, where $\kappa$ is the interface free energy.
 In two dimensions, $\kappa$ is known exactly ~\cite{ZA-82}: